HoyLab-Rowan/pyRUQT/README.md

 MKL (RUQT-Fortran)

 NEGF Transport Calculator Options.
-Only 1 of the following are required but both recommended.
+Only 1 of the following are required but both are recommended to enable both NEGF calculators.

-    (Default): Atomic Simulation Environment from https://wiki.fysik.dtu.dk/ase/
+    For sie_negf class: Atomic Simulation Environment from https://wiki.fysik.dtu.dk/ase/

-    (Optional): Compiled RUQT executable.
+    For wbl_negf class: Compiled RUQT executable.
 Compile the RUQT.x executable in the RUQT subdirectory.

 Electronic Structure Calculator Options.
 Only 1 of the following are required but both recommended: